hecomi/create-upm-branch-action/README.md

 How to Use
 ----------

-Prepare a main branch structure as shown below.
-I prefer this structure because it is easy to create an unitypackage as well.
+First, prepare a main branch structure as shown below.
+I recommend this structure because it also makes it easy to create a Unity package.

 ```
 <Repository>